 Garage Door Refinishing

 Wooden garage doors add natural beauty and depth to any home.
 In fact, they can take up as much as 20 to 40% of the front exterior of your home.
 So it goes without saying that they need to look absolutely perfect all the time.
 Direct sun and Nature’s elements bombard protective coatings and break them down in a relatively short amount of time if not properly serviced and maintained.
 Our professional garage door refinishing services reverse unwanted changes such as blistering, peeling, or oxidizing and restore the vibrant original natural wood look.
 Why trust a handyman or person who paints with such an important feature of your home?
-Over 18 years of experience and our detailed garage door refinishing techniques will not only save your wood garage door investment but will enhance the look of your entire home.
+We have over 20 years of experience and our detailed home restoration and garage door refinishing techniques will not only save your wood garage door investment but will enhance the look of your entire home.

 Failing coatings that have cracked, blistered, oxidized, or peeled need to be entirely stripped from the wood.
 Attempting to save a finish that is failing compromises the look and integrity of a new coating and is a total waste of time and money.

 We begin our wood garage door refinishing process by removing old coatings from the surface.
 This process can be done by sanding or by using a light chemical remover.
 The wood will be carefully sanded to expose fresh new smooth raw surfaces.
 Extra special attention will be given to keep the integrity of carvings and molding.
 The wood will be stained/sealed in a color of your choice or to match what was previously applied.